Cyb3rMutant/udp/README.md

   This asynchronous function is the main entry point of the program.
 It first establishes a WebSocket connection with the server on port `5612` using the `websockets.connect()` method and receives and decodes the welcome message from the server.
 It then enters an infinite loop where it sends a packet containing the message "1111" to the server every second using the `send_packet` function, and receives and decodes packets from the server using the `recv_and_decode_packet` function that have the current time as the message.

-- ### `recv_and_decode_packet(websocket: websockets.WebSocketClientProtocol) -> None`
+- ### `recv_and_decode_packet(websocket: websockets.WebSocketClientProtocol) -> str`

-  This is an asynchronous function that takes a WebSocket connection as an argument and receives a packet from it in the form of a bytes string encoded in base64 then passes it to the `decode_udp_packet` function to be decoded to the user.
+  This is an asynchronous function that takes a WebSocket connection as an argument and receives a packet from it in the form of a bytes string encoded in base64 then passes it to the `decode_udp_packet` function to be decoded to the user and returns the payload string.

   An example of a received packet is the welcome message when the server first starts as follows: